SVKruik/Discord-Bots-v1/Discord Bots/Other Files/bot-names.md

 ----------------------------------------

-For questions about updates or anything else, contact our support team.<br/>
+For questions about updates or anything else, contact our support team.
-To join our official Discord server, click [here](https://discord.gg/VSE75WkgFM).<br/>
+To join our official Discord server, click [here](https://discord.gg/VSE75WkgFM).